foxdie/plankton/README.md

 		CLIENT_SECRET,
 		AUTHENTICATION_URL
 	));
-The authorize and access/refresh token requests will be performed automatically The 3rd parameter is optionnal, the default value is "/token"
+The authorize and access/refresh token requests will be performed automatically.
+The 3rd parameter is optionnal, the default value is "/token"
 ## Server
-### Create a server
+### Creating a server
 	use Plankton\Server\Server;

 	$server = new Server();
 	$server->run();
-### Create a controller to handle requests
+### Creating controllers to handle requests (required)
 You must extend the abstract class Plankton\Server\Controller

 	use Plankton\Server\Controller;